Grocery Logo Ideas:

 The solid green background conveys a sense of serenity and freshness, allowing the simple white logo to stand out.
 The icon gracefully incorporates an abundant grocery cart and a barcode to create a strong and clear brand identity that pairs well with the professional Libre Baskerville typeface.

-This boxy green icon frames natural flowing lines that evokes a sense of organic and healthy produce.
+This boxy green icon frames natural flowing lines that evoke a sense of organic and healthy produce.
 The black Dosis typeface pairs well with the icon by picking up on both the linear and rounded elements of the design, creating a coherent and professional composition.

 The bright colors of the produce in this icon are eye-catching and convey ripeness.
 The imagery suggests variety and flavor, and pairs well with the grounding earthy brown text.
 The Marko One typeface has subtle character details that give this logo an enchanting but professional appeal.